Immigration & Students

 • bullying.

-SCHOOL REQUESTS FOR STUDENT DOCUMENTS
+SCHOOL REQUESTS FOR STUDENT or family DOCUMENTS or information

 Can my school district ask about my citizenship or immigration status for proof that I live in the school district?